algolia/algoliasearch-wordpress/docs/src/customize-autocomplete.md

 </style>
 ```

-**Note that we have inlined the styles for the sake of briefness.
-In your project, inject your CSS properly as explained previously on this page.**
+<div class="alert alert-warning">Note that we have inlined the styles for the sake of briefness.
+In your project, inject your CSS properly as explained previously on this page.</div>

 Now let's override the default template: